LukasWoodtli/WebPage/pelican/content/agile_sw_development.md

 -----------------

 The Scrum Master is responsible that the Scrum process is realized properly.
-He’s also in charge if there are problems in the work progress of the Team.
+He's also in charge if there are problems in the work progress of the Team.
 He has to solve sozial problems and organize anything that helps the Team to work productively.
 Ideally the Scrum Master isn’t a Part of the Team.
-But often he is a member of the Team...
+But often he is a member of the Developer-Team.

 Team
 ----

-The Team is the group of people (usually developpers) that do the work.
+The Team is the group of people (usually developers) that do the work.
 The team is self organizing.
 That means they decide how they do something.
 Ideally every teammember can do anything needed in the team.
 But sometimes there are special roles like teser, documentation writer